Azure-Samples/MachineLearningSamples-MarketCampaign/docs/tutorial-market-campaign.md

 When the command is executed, the exact same thing happens as Step 6a except it happens on that remote machine.
 You should observe the exact same output information in the CLI window.

 ## Step 7.
 Explore Run History
-After you run the BankMarketCampaignModeling.py script a few times in the CLI window, go back to the Vienna desktop app.
+After you run the BankMarketCampaignModeling.py script a few times in the CLI window, go back to the Azure ML Workbench desktop app.

 You can also kick off the run against _local_ or _docker_ environments right from the code window in the desktop app.
 After you click on the Run button, you will see a new job added to the jobs panel with updating status.